 So pick the Castile roses from the field;

-And carry to the bishop as his proof,
+And carry to the bishop, for his proof,

-To build the chapel to the very roof.
+To build a chapel, to its very roof.

 And wraps them in his Tilma by design,

-And takes them to the bishop as his sign.
+And carries to the bishop as his sign.

 The doubting Priest could scarce believe his eyes,